 For more than 25 years Patricia Hartmann has represented people who injured as the result of auto accidents, defective products, or professional malpractice.
 She has extensive experience representing people who have sustained losses due to the negligence, breach of fiduciary duty, misrepresentation or fraud of other lawyers.

 Patricia Hartmann is a member of the Minnesota Association for Justice.
-She is also a member of the adjunct teaching faculty at William Mitchell College of Law.

 Patricia Hartmann is a graduate of William Mitchell College of Law.
 She graduated from Hamline University in St. Paul with a B.A. in philosophy; member of Phi Beta Kappa.
 She is a graduate of Archbishop Brady High School; National Merit Scholar.